Generic name: Acetazolamide Injection Solution [ a-set-a-ZOLE-a-mide ]

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take acetazolamide injection solution.

 - If you are also taking aspirin, talk with your doctor.
-Loss of hunger, fast breathing, sluggishness, coma, and death have happened in people taking high doses of aspirin with this medicine.
+Loss of hunger, fast breathing, sluggishness, coma, and death have happened in people taking high doses of aspirin with acetazolamide injection solution.

 - If you are 65 or older, use acetazolamide injection solution with care.
 You could have more side effects.